tsgates/arch-wiki-markdown/wiki/Amarok.md

 Ampache/MP3 Streaming
 ---------------------

-if you are Streaming MP3s directly or with Ampache Plugin, you are not able to seek in tracks if you are not using the gstreamer backend.
+If you are streaming MP3s directly or with the Ampache plugin, you are not able to seek in tracks if you are not using the GStreamer backend.
-Install it with

-    # pacman -S phonon-gstreamer gstreamer0.10 gstreamer0.10-plugins

-Then go inside Amarok to "Settings" -> "Configure Amarok" -> "Playback" -> "Configure Phonon" -> "Backend"-Tab -> make Gstreamer the prefered Backend
+Install the needed packages: phonon-gstreamer gstreamer0.10 gstreamer0.10-plugins.
+Then go inside Amarok to Settings > Configure Amarok > Playback > Configure Phonon > tab Backend.
+Here make GStreamer the prefered backend

 Collection database
 -------------------

-Amarok 2.x can use sqlite (default) or mysql to store the collection database.
-Users with large collections and more demanding performance requirements might prefer use mysql.
+Amarok 2.x can use Sqlite (default) or MySQL to store the collection database.
+Users with large collections and more demanding performance requirements might prefer to use mysql.

 > MySQL